AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Churn prevention.
 Which customers are at risk and what intervention to use (email, discount, personal outreach).

 • Lifecycle optimization.
-Where in the customer lifecycle are you losing people, and what touchpoint to add.
+Where in the customer lifecycle you're losing people, and what touchpoint to add.

 • Reactivation.
 Which lapsed customers to target, when, and with what message.